MilosTodorovic/Calculator/README.md

 # Calculator
 A calculator application, with tests created for each of its methods.
-Certain functionalities are not implemented yet intentionally, so it skips them.
 Utilises before/before class and after/after class annotations.
+Missing functionalites and tests added, 100%.